isomerpages/csa-csro-licensing/_how-to/Update Licence.md

 </tr>
 <tr>
 	<td>Appointment of <i>officers of the business entity</i></td>
-<td>At least 14 calendar days after the effective date of appointment</td>
+<td>Within14 calendar days after the effective date of appointment</td>
 	<td>Via <a href="https://licence1.business.gov.sg/feportal/web/frontier/home">GoBusiness Licensing</a></td>
 <td>(1)	Photocopy of both sides of NRIC/Work Pass, or photocopy of Passport showing the personal particulars and official descriptions (for overseas applicants)<br>(2)	Curriculum vitae (including the officer’s qualification or experience (if any) relating to the licensable cybersecurity service)<br>(3)	“<b>Declaration Form for Individual</b>” [to hyperlink], which has been duly filled up and endorsed by the newly appointed <i>officer</i><br>(4)	(For overseas applicants only) Certificate of Clearance or documentation from the relevant authorities in the home country certifying that the <i>officer</i> does not have any record of criminal conviction in the home country
 </td>